bandanna2k/parkrun-stats/README.md

 - Prove??
 Parsers can break half way through.
 Collate records first then stream records.

 ## Minor

+- Revisit pIndex downloads.
+I don't think the criteria for downloading the athletes its correct.

 - Do I need name/most global events in most events table?